tomtom94/react-easy-ssr/README.md

 This project is accompanied with a [free and easy to use CI/CD](#Continuous-Integration-and-Continuous-Delivery) with Github Actions and Scaleway.

-Checkout this app in live [reacteasyssrjckf9fbl-reacteasyssrfront.functions.fnc.fr-par.scw.cloud](https://reacteasyssrjckf9fbl-reacteasyssrfront.functions.fnc.fr-par.scw.cloud)
+Checkout this app in live [https://reacteasyssrjckf9fbl-reacteasyssrfront.functions.fnc.fr-par.scw.cloud](https://reacteasyssrjckf9fbl-reacteasyssrfront.functions.fnc.fr-par.scw.cloud) (this is a free sleepy server, around 20 seconds to wake up)

 ## Table of contents